 “The new bereavement suite will provide a place of solace and comfort for parents, where they can spend those precious last few moments with their child.
 This has taken months of hard work and dedication – particularly on the part of David and Jo Ward – so it is great that the project has now reached fruition.
 We’re also delighted to have the company of Lady Astor to mark this positive, yet poignant occasion.”

 David Ward, co-founder of Abigail’s Footsteps said:

 “We are delighted and honoured that Lady Astor is visiting the new suite.
 This is our first purpose built bereavement suite where parents can spend precious time with their stillborn baby away from the cries of new-borns.
 It is particularly poignant that our first suite should be at Medway Maritime Hospital as it was here that my wife Jo gave birth to Abigail who was the inspiration for the charity.”

 In April 2016 construction work began on the bereavement suite at Medway Maritime Hospital in Kent.

 Abigail’s Place was opened on 1st November 2016 by Lady Astor of Hever, patron of Abigail’s Footsteps.

-HRH the County of Wessex GCVO visited Abigail’s Place on 19th April 2017, with David and Jo Ward.
+HRH the Countess of Wessex GCVO visited Abigail’s Place on 19th April 2017, with David and Jo Ward.

 Other hospitals we’ve been able to support getting a bereavement suite; these units will provide a space where bereaved families can stay within the hospital, to spend time with their babies away from the main maternity ward, but with healthcare professionals close by.